 “Some shots they get in but most they miss.
 Eventually, after practice, they get more in than they miss.
 You have only just learned about Self-leadership, so it’s OK to drop the ball occasionally as long as you learn and improve.”

 This metaphor of learning to shoot basketball hoops, re-framed my client’s self-criticism to acceptance of the learning process.

-The prospective client, I mentioned earlier, has joined a new company has his MBA degree and a master’s in engineering and believes he is on track for the C-suite.
-All of which is great, but he doesn’t know what he doesn’t know, and that is that it takes more than just competence to get to the C-Suite, you need your career to ‘take-off’.
+The prospective client, as I mentioned earlier, has joined a new company has his MBA degree and a master’s in engineering, and believes he is on track for the C-suite.
+All of which is great, but he doesn’t know what he doesn’t know, and that is that it takes more than just competence to get to the C-Suite, you need your career to ‘take off’.

 The second metaphor is the slingshot or the bow and arrow.
-With both the metaphors, the rock or the arrow are pulled back before they are released.
+With both metaphors, the rock or the arrow is pulled back before they are released.

 So again, the analogy is the energy required to create velocity.
 The difference is that with the slingshot you are pulled back before you go forward and this is often true in life.

-It is that often a setback that creates the energy to throw us forwards to bigger and better things.
+It is often a setback that creates the energy to throw us forward to bigger and better things.
 So, if like me, you've experienced setbacks in your life you have a choice, at that point, to stay down or use that experience as the energy to project yourself forward

 When I’m giving a keynote speech, I often say to the audience: